OCCUPATIONAL THERAPY ASSISTANT

 The Occupational Therapy Assistant curriculum prepares entry-level occupational therapy assistants to work in community and institutional health care programs, providing direct service to individuals.

 In this program, students receive instruction in theory and develop skills relating to occupational therapy in classroom, laboratory and clinical settings.
 During the second year, students participate in clinical practice settings to include general physical medicine and psychiatric centers, developmental disabilities, schools, nursing homes and community agencies.
 Through these experiences, students gain experience in teaching patients/clients methods for engagement in self-care, work, play/leisure, education, social skills and home/community living skills.

-The occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
+The program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The address is 4720 Montgomery Lane, Suite 200, Bethesda, Maryland 20814-3449.
+ACOTE’s telephone number c/o AOTA is (301) 352-AOTA.
+Website for AOTA: www.acoteonline.org.